-- not be receiving an income support payment or a Department of Veterans' Affairs service pension or income support supplement, and - be of Age Pension age (page 14).
+- not be receiving an income support payment or a Department of Veterans' Affairs Service Pension, Income Support Supplement or Veteran Payment, and - be of Age Pension age (page 14).

 - Claimant must be an Australian resident (page 55) or an SCV holder (page 55) residing in Australia and in Australia. - The card is available to new Australian residents after 208 weeks in Australia or 104 weeks in Australia as an SCV holder (some exemptions may apply). - The card is generally cancelled after 19 weeks of a temporary absence from Australia.
 It is cancelled immediately if the cardholder has permanently departed Australia.